mabruras/sqapi/resources/docs/ENDPOINTS.md

 ```

 ### Rules
-List all active and available endpoints for the running instance,
-available at URI `/rules`.
+List all active and available endpoints for the running instance, available at URI `/rules`.

 #### Output
 ##### Field Description
 * `function`: Function name prefixed with package
 * `endpoint`: Endpoint for specific function
 * `arguments`: List of arguments to the mentioned function
-* `Methods`: Supported HTTP methods for the specific endpoint
+* `methods`: Supported HTTP methods for the specific endpoint

 ###### Example
 ```json